TNB Smart Grid Initiatives

 - Large Scale Solar (LSS)

-To explore the steps to connect to RE for consultants, head here.X
+To explore RE connection steps for consultants, click here.X

-In line with Malaysia’s ratification of the 2015 Paris Agreement, TNB is also committed in our efforts towards a low carbon economy by embracing and supporting renewable energy generation and reducing GHG emissions.
-In FY2020, we mitigated 5.98 million tCO2e, which is an improvement of 11.4% from last year.
-We attribute this to our consistent emission mitigation initiatives which include increasing our low carbon and RE generation, energy efficiency measures and tree planting initiatives
+In line with Malaysia’s ratification of the 2015 Paris Agreement, TNB is also committed to our efforts towards a low carbon economy by embracing and supporting renewable energy generation and reducing GHG emissions.
+In 2021, total GHG emissions mitigation increased substantially to 7.96 million from 5.99 million tCO2e which is an improvement of 33% from last year.
+We attribute this to our consistent emission mitigation initiatives which include increasing our low carbon and RE generation, energy efficiency measures, and tree planting initiatives.

 Net Energy Metering (NEM) scheme